Alanna Edmundson, Senior Product and Pricing Leader

 Right now, this question has never felt more important.

-If you’ve taken out a savings product recently, you may have noticed interest rates are higher.
-And this is certainly good news when it comes to growing your money.
-But equally – earning more interest on your savings could see you paying more tax.
+If you've taken out a savings product recently, you may have noticed interest rates are lower than in recent years.
+This might make it harder to achieve your goal – especially if you're paying too much tax on your savings.

 Don’t panic, though.